qubistt/awesome-pickup-lines/README.md

 > Hey baby what's your blood type?
 Cause I wanna know if I can give you my heart.

+> Hey do you wash your clothes in windex?
+Because I could see myself in your pants

 > If you were a potato, you'd be a hot potato.

 > Hey girl, are you an NVIDIA Fermi graphics card?
 Because you are HOT